 Active Kids helps with the costs of getting school age kids into sport and active recreation.

-By the Customer Service Commission
+By the Customer Experience Unit

 Tackling overweight and obesity is important for the people of NSW but we know only 29 per cent of children are adequately active, and that 80 per cent of children who are well above a healthy weight will go on to become obese adults.
 We also know that sport can be expensive and some families weigh up the costs of enrolling kids into sport with other costs of living pressures.

 There is strong evidence that early childhood physical activity combined with healthy eating can help kids reach and maintain a healthy weight.